2017 G20 Hamburg summit: Investigations and trials

 In January 2020 there were thousands of court proceedings underway, where police was processing 3580 cases.
 Police had identified 135 suspects which were sought with photographs.
 Also there were 156 complaints against police, 109 of which had been dismissed.
 Left politicians in the Hamburg council complained that no proceeding against police had started.

 In July 2020, five men, four from Hesse in Germany and one from France were found guilty on riot charges after a trial which lasted 18 months.
 The French citizen was found guilty of inciting arson, causing bodily harm and assaulting police and was sentenced to three years in prison.
 The four German defendants received probationary sentences or community service.
 The prosecutor had called for prison sentences for all five for committing arson.

 In 2022 a court ruled that the German police's response was unlawful.

+A parliamentary investigation led by Alliance 90/The Greens MP Valentin Lippman found that excessive force was used by divisions of the Saxony state police.
+More particularly it was found that around 15 rubber bullets were shot from HK69A1 grenade launchers at protestors despite the use of such tools being forbidden in Germany.

 Incidents

 On the eve of the G20 summit in Hamburg, China's most famous political prisoner, democracy activist and Nobel laureate Liu Xiaobo, had been given medical parole after being diagnosed with terminal liver cancer.

 Turkey arrested 12 people in Istanbul on the eve of the G20 summit in Hamburg in July 2017 during the "digital security and information management workshop".
 They included İdil Eser, the head of Amnesty International Turkey.
 Activists detained included İlknur Üstün of the Women's Coalition, lawyer Günal Kurşun and Veli Acu of the Human Rights Agenda Association.